tanraya/playmo/README.md

     $ bundle

-When bundler installed playmo-rails gem, we need to install playmo-rails files to our application
+After gems installed, we need to install playmo-rails files to our application

     $ rails g playmo:install